dimitar-ivanov-ivanov/voltpay-writer/README.md

   - DB slow queries
   - Out of memory errors

+# General Stuff
+- Checkstyle is used to enforce standards for code quality
+- use ``gradle checkstyleMain`` to use
+- checkstyle rules can be found in ``config/checkstyle/checkstyle.xml``

 # Other ideas that were considered and DROPPED

 1. **Use trigger to persist data to reader table**